-- Use only dry potholders.
-Moist or damp potholders on hot surfaces may result in burns from steam.
+- Do not wear loose or hanging garments when using the range.
+They could ignite if they touch a hot surface unit and you could be burned. - Use only dry potholders.
+Moist or damp potholders on hot surfaces could result in burns from steam.
 Do not let potholder touch hot heating elements.
 Do not use a towel or bulky cloth for a potholder.
-It could catch on fire. - Keep range vents unobstructed. - Do not heat unopened containers.
+It could catch on fire. - •Keep range vents unobstructed. - Do not heat unopened containers.
 They could explode.
 The hot contents could cause burns and container particles could cause injury. - Do not store flammable materials on or near the range.
-The fumes can create an explosion and/or fire hazard.
+The fumes could create an explosion and/or fire hazard.